amalaj7/TFOD-MASKRCNN/README.md

 ```

 ## Inference
-Open object_detection_tutorial.ipynb and replace the necessary fields like model path, config path and test image path
+- Open object_detection_tutorial.ipynb and replace the necessary fields like model path, config path and test image path
+- For TFOD2 , you can utilize inference_from_saved_model_tf2_colab.ipynb and replace the necessary fields like model path, config path and test image path

 ### Result
 ![Segmented Result](models/research/result2.png?raw=true "Title")